axeII/axell.dev/content/posts/yabai-guide-2024/index.md

 ---
-# categories: ["multimedia", "Software devlopment"]
+categories: ["multimedia", "Software development"]
 date: 2024-08-01T01:00:00Z
 description: "A comprehensive guide on how to install and configure Yabai on macOS in 2024."
 draft: false
 slug: "yabai-guide-2024"
-tags: ["macOS", "Software-development"]
+tags: ["macOS", "Software development"]
 title: "How to install the best i3-ish window manager on macOS in 2024 and boost your productivity"

 ---